What is the application deadline?

 Can I speak with a currently enrolled student?

 Yes, there are currently enrolled student assistants that work in the admissions office.
 If you would like to speak to them, call the Admissions Office at 916.739.7105.
-If you have specific areas of interest, we can match one of our Student Ambassadors up with you via email or phone.
+If you have specific areas of interest, we can connect you with one of our Student Ambassadors via email or phone.

-Yes we do.
-A number of scholarships and grants are awarded each year to members of the first-year class based upon criteria such as outstanding academic performance, LSAT score, diversity and experiential background.
+Yes.
+Pacific McGeorge offers both need-based and merit-based scholarships.
+Scholarships and grants are awarded each year to members of the first-year class based upon criteria including outstanding academic performance, LSAT score, diversity and a variety of other factors.

 Although I have a strong G.P.A. for the last 60 units of my undergrad, I did poorly during my freshman year.
 Does this mean I won't get admitted?

 Grade trends such as this are evaluated.
 A number of students have uneven year-by-year undergraduate records.
-It is the evidence of overall academic strength that is of importance and, in general, superior performance in recent rigorous academic work is of significance even though earlier grades were at a lower range.
-An addenda to your personal statement is a good place to address such discrepancies.
+The evidence of overall academic strength is more important and, in general, superior performance in recent rigorous academic work is of significance even though earlier grades were at a performance level.
+A short explanatory addendum to your personal statement is a good place to address such deficiencies.

 How are my grade point average, my LSAT score, and my personal statement weighted in the review process?